 The former employee, still in occupation, will be able to attend the hearing to give their reasons to the judge as to why they have not vacated the service accommodation.
 They may also tell the Court about personal circumstances that they wish the Court to take into account when making a possession order.

 A possession order can be effective 'forthwith', meaning the former employee, or their spouse or partner, should vacate immediately, or may be for a longer period.
 The effective date of the Possession Order is at the discretion of the judge and each particular case is dealt with on the merits of the evidence placed before the judge.

 Net Lawman sells a service occupancy contract that covers the situations and conditions described in this article.
 It is very flexible, with alternatives where appropriate.

-We also offer documents for creating an assured shorthold tenancy here.
+We also sell assured shorthold tenancy agreement templates.